woolfel/murmurio/README.md

 });
 ```

 Notice the example creates a new instance of Configuration and reads the API key from environment.
-If you were to do the same thing from a simple webpage, the API key would have to be in the javascript somewhere.
+If you were to do the same thing from a simple webpage, the API key would have to be in the javascript.
 Basically, don't expose your API key.
 The example from OpenAI is meant to be run from NodeJS as a service.
 There's quite a few javascript libraries that wrap OpenAI javascript library.
 Most of them don't handle exceptions and leaves it up to the developer.
 Errors happen and you should always handle error conditions.
+If you're running on Azure, the API key should be stored in a keyvault.

 ## Dependencies to external libraries